In which we profile feminists and their allies who have been removed from Twitter for wrongthink.

 How do you plan to go on fighting?

-If you could speak to Jack Dorsey, what would you say to him?
+If you finally get a chance to corner Jack Dorsey in a courtroom, what would you say to him?